Ulcinj is not just about idyllic old town with sturdy walls on a hill. Instead, it’s a mixture of a picturesque medieval town and sandy beaches.

 The Old Town contains no shops.

-Ulcinj is more affordable than the more famous destinations northwards.
-Meals can be found for 2-3 euros.
+Ulcinj is more affordable than the more famous destinations northwards in Montenegro.
+Meals can be found for 2-3 euros and the hotel prices are quite moderate.

 Winter: Winters are cool and cloudy/rainy.
 As such Ulcinj is a summer destination and not recommendable in winter.